2025–26 SJHL season

 The WCDM pilot project began in 2024–25 across Western Canada.

+Following the season, Estevan Bruins forward Ewan Rennie was named the league's Most Valuable Player and Forward of the Year.
+Thomas Ries of the Yorkton Terriers was named top defenseman and Charlie Tritt of the Flin Flon Bombers was the league's top goaltender.

 Regular season

 The regular season begins 19 September 2025.
 Each team will play 56 games, including 8 against teams in their division and 4 against teams in other divisions.
 The top 8 teams overall advance to the playoffs.